harut-hakobyan/The_Shop/README.md

 After buying products, their quantities in shop and money in wallet are being updated.

 3) Accounting (Income, Stock)
+Worker credentials: login - john.smith@mail.ru, pass - john123, or you can register a worker from admin profile.

 Worker and Admin are able to access accounting form and see
 * Available products in warehouse and their quantities.
 * Summary amount of saled products and earned money.